Vizaline Provides an Innovative, Valuable Service to Customers

 Scott has a background in business, technology and entrepreneurship.
 He started his own computer networking company while still in college.
 He spent years managing IT networks for a variety of customers.
 And more than 20 years ago, he co-founded a company that conducts remote sensing—using helicopter-mounted cameras and lasers—to create 3D maps.
 Scott’s expertise in remote sensing and geospatial modeling led him to work on projects with electric utilities, the military and the Defense Advanced Research Projects Agency.

 What Vizaline does is straightforward.
-It takes the publicly-available legal description of a bank’s property, plugs it into a computer program, generates a line drawing of the property description and overlays those drawings onto satellite photographs.
+It takes the legal description of a bank’s property, plugs it into a computer program, generates a line drawing of the property description and overlays those drawings onto satellite photographs.
 Vizaline compiles the resulting images into an advisory report for the bank, flagging any apparent errors or discrepancies in the legal descriptions (such as when a described property has borders that do not connect).
 This provides the bank with the ability to easily visualize its property assets, as well as identify issues that should be corrected with a formal survey or with the help of attorneys.

 It did not take long for the Board to take notice of Vizaline.
 In a May 2015 meeting, the Board called on Vizaline to revise its website and make clear that Vizaline’s work product is not intended to be used as a survey.
 Vizaline immediately complied with the Board’s demand.

 The Board, however, still wasn’t happy that, in its view, Vizaline was encroaching on their cartel.
-But the Board doesn’t have the legal authority to stop a business simply because it might present fair market competition for board members, so it chose to adopt an interpretation of Mississippi’s surveyor licensing laws that is so broad, it would cover anyone who uses data to superimpose points and lines on satellite images.
+But the Board doesn’t have the legal authority to stop a business simply because it might present fair market competition for board members, so it chose to adopt an interpretation of Mississippi’s surveyor licensing laws that was so broad, it would cover anyone who uses data to superimpose points and lines on satellite images.
 Google Maps, Uber, Zillow or anyone who describes the Earth in any way would be in violation.
-Although Vizaline has never once conducted a single survey, in February 2016 the Board elected to sue Vizaline and Brent for engaging in the “unlicensed practice of surveying.”
+Although Vizaline had never conducted a single survey, in February 2016 the Board elected to sue Vizaline and Brent for engaging in the “unlicensed practice of surveying.”

 The First Amendment Protects Vizaline’s Speech

-The lawsuit that the Board filed against Vizaline and Brent is a violation of the First Amendment.
+The lawsuit that the Board filed against Vizaline and Brent was a violation of the First Amendment.
 That is why Brent, Scott and Vizaline teamed up with the Institute for Justice to defend their free speech rights and to stop the Board’s self-serving and anticompetitive actions.

 To be clear, Vizaline does not conduct surveys—it does not establish property boundaries or place survey markers (the absolute reference points used to mark boundaries or triangulate locations in surveying).
 Vizaline’s reports do not purport to be authoritative—they don’t get turned into legal descriptions of property and put into recorded deeds or easements.